-A number of photos of Rothenburg and the historic locations - along with a description - can be seen on our Rothenburg Images page - however a short history of the town and of one of the best-known businesses are given below.
+A number of photos of Rothenburg and the historic locations - along with a description - can be seen on our Places to See in Rothenburg page - however a short history of the town and of one of the best-known businesses are given below.

-Rothenburg ob der Tauber is one of the oldest and most historic of the medieval towns along the Romantic Road.
+Rothenburg is one of the oldest and most historic of the medieval towns along the Romantic Road.

 Although there had been settlements in the area and in the neighbouring Tauber valley for many centuries before, the official history of Rothenburg is generally thought to date from the 10th century with the construction of a castle in an easily-defensible position above the River Tauber (thus "Rothenburg ob der Tauber" - ober meaning above).